teamkylo/kylo-browser/README.md

 For the latest information about Kylo, visit us at [kylo.tv](http://kylo.tv).

-For additional information and resources, check out our [commnunity forums](http://kylo.tv/community), [blog](http://team.kylo.tv) and our [developer portal](http://code.kylo.tv).
+For additional information and resources, check out our [blog](http://team.kylo.tv).

-For more information about Hillcrest Labs and their motion control pointing technology, please visit [hillcrestlabs.com](http://hillcrestlabs.com)
+For more information about Hillcrest Labs, please visit [hillcrestlabs.com](http://hillcrestlabs.com).

 * * *
 &copy; 2012-2016 Hillcrest Labs.
 All rights reserved.
 Hillcrest Labs, Kylo, and the Loop are trademarks of Hillcrest Laboratories, Inc.